 3. Leptailurus serval lipostictus - East Africa

-The following organizations are involved in wildlife conservation in Africa, and their efforts in securing wild habitat will help ensure the Serval's continued existence:
+The following organizations are involved in wildlife conservation in Africa, and their efforts in securing wild habitat will help ensure the Serval cat's continued existence:

-The following links will take you to websites with well researched and authoritative information on Servals:
+The following websites have well researched and authoritative information on Serval cats:

 - Serval Status and Distribution Map - IUCN Red List